Clint Eastwood Presents a Master Class on Stewardship at Tehama

 This chill vibe is, without question, a top-down phenomenon.
 It emanates from Eastwood, and it imbues Tehama and its members and the staff with a casual confidence and an absence of attitude that makes this invitation-only golf club the ultimate anti-club.

 Tehama’s managing director, Tom Zoller, strolls over and advises Eastwood on a pressing matter: which gas station to go to in order to get his car’s smog certificate updated.
-In mid-sentence, he comes to a screeching halt.
+Zoller comes to a screeching halt in mid-sentence.

 “Is that you, Clint?”
 Zoller asks.